Skip to main content

 The main conflicts arise inside the characters, most of them very introspective during the whole story.

-In The Discreet Hero, we see a series of complicated family relationships where the reader is confronted with the differences between two generations.
-One, a generation of hard workers, who fought all life to have what they own now and the other, their spoiled sons who never had to fight for anything and who believe it's their right to have anything they want.
+In The Discreet Hero, we see a series of complicated family relationships in which the reader is confronted with the differences between two generations.
+One is a generation of hard workers who fought all their lives to have what they own now, and the other is their spoiled sons, who never had to fight for anything and who believe it's their right to have anything they want.

-The focus of the book is on loyalty and ethics (which the characters may or may not have) and the romance isn't centered in crazy young love, but in the maturity of the years and in the calm passion of difference.
+The book focuses on loyalty and ethics (which the characters may or may not have), and the romance isn't centered on crazy young love but on the maturity of the years and the calm passion of difference.

 Comments